Robots as tools for understanding human behavior.

 Designing Deep-Breathing Robots

 A core theme of my research is to design systems that support social and mental well-being in clinically meaningful way.
-I have developed custom robots like Ommie to support anxiety reduction in users as young as pre-school-age to seniors with dementia.
+I am working to develop custom robots like Ommie to support anxiety reduction in users as young as pre-school-age to seniors with dementia.
 By mimicking the rhythm of deep breaths through mechanical movements, Ommie provides tactile feedback and a calming social presence.

 Long-Term, In-Home Social Robots for Autism

-Another branch of my research explores how robots can assist in diagnosing, treating, and understanding social disorders like ADHD, OCD, and Autism Spectrum Disorder (ASD).
-We focus on designing long-term, in-home, robot-assisted interventions for individuals with ASD, highlighting the predictive role of behavioral markers and the clinical relevance of these interventions.
-Key challenges include developing automated measures in dynamic home environments, ensuring robots are robust for daily, long-term use, and bridging the gap between research and clinical application.
-Our work demonstrates that robots can be effective tools for autism therapy, offering reliable, long-term solutions for in-home use.
+Another branch of my research explores how robots can aid in diagnosing, treating, and understanding social disorders such as ADHD, OCD, and Autism Spectrum Disorder (ASD).
+My focus is on developing long-term, in-home robot-assisted interventions while emphasizing the predictive role of behavioral markers and the clinical significance of these approaches.
+Key challenges include creating automated assessments in dynamic home environments, ensuring the long-term reliability of robots for daily use, and bridging the gap between research and clinical application.
+My work highlights the potential of robots as effective, long-term tools for autism therapy, providing reliable in-home support.

 Robot-Assisted Therapy for Adults with Autism